ashu20071/x-meme/README.md

 ---
 Meme Stream Application where users can post memes by providing their name, a caption for the meme and the URL for the meme image as input.
 The page retrieves and displays the latest 100 posted Memes.

 This is not a meme generator, but a simple app to pull created memes using their URL and listing them on this page with the user’s name and caption.
+This project was implemented as a part of Crio.Do's Crio Winter of Doing program Jan 2021 (stage 2 phase B).

 Design
 ---